Dr. Karen E. Hodges Professor, Conservation Biology

 Undergraduate students

 Honours Projects (Biol 440).
 Students who wish to undertake an Honours Project are encouraged to contact me as early as possible with their ideas after having consulted the UBC Okanagan calendar to check whether they meet the requirements.
 Projects may be undertaken in conjunction with graduate projects or may be entirely separate.
-I encourage interested students to talk to me in late November-early December, to develop applications to the URA, USRA, or IURA research fellowships that are due in January 2024; these opportunities would support summer fieldwork that could be used in an Honours project.
+I encourage interested students to talk to me in late November-early December, to develop applications to the URA, USRA, or IURA research fellowships that are due in late January each year; these opportunities support summer fieldwork that could be used in an Honours project.
 Students are encouraged to talk to me as early as the fall of their 3rd year about possibilities, especially if fieldwork is desired as a component of the thesis.

 Field or lab assistants.
 Undergraduate students are regularly hired as field or lab assistants to support the graduate students’ field projects.
 People hired directly as field assistants do not undertake their own research projects, but they do work closely with other researchers and will learn field and research skills.
 Most of these positions require people who are comfortable working outside in rugged and remote areas for extended lengths of time.